There are many very fine museums in Zagreb – so much so, that we’ve decided to give them their own page. Read on below for some of our top picks.

 Website: www.amz.hr

-Home to a fascinating variety of collections, including items from prehistoric times; it features 78,000 artefacts from this period, making it one of largest collections in Europe.
+Home to a fascinating variety of collections, including items from prehistoric times; it features 78,000 artefacts from this period, making it one of the largest collections in Europe.
 There are also items from Greek and Roman times and the Medieval period, as well as an Egyptian Mummy and a superb collection of coins, notes and other forms that were once used as payment.

 One of the must-see exhibits is the Vucedol dove (an important symbol of Croatia) – a partridge-shaped vessel that was made between 2,800 and 2,500 BC.